 - Applicants must submit official text score reports for the Graduate Record Examination General Test (GRE), which includes verbal and quantitative reasoning and analytical writing.
 Preferred scores are: 150 verbal; 150 math; 4.0 writing.

 - Applicants must provide two letters of recommendation from professors, supervisors, and/or colleagues, submitted on the Framingham State University Letter of Recommendation form and sent directly to the University by the recommender.

-- Applicants must submit a typed, 300-word personal statement discussing their motivation for seeking a master’s degree in view of prior formal education, current job responsibilities and career plans.
+- Applicants must submit a 300-word personal statement discussing their motivation for seeking a master’s degree in view of prior formal education, current job responsibilities and career plans.

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.

 - Applications remaining incomplete for over one year will be discarded.

 - Refer to appropriate catalog for Degree Requirements for prior years.